Pensions

 Step five: Track down lost pots

-Transferring other pension plans may not be right for everyone, you’ll need to consider all the facts and decide if it’s right for you.
-You can choose to combine your pension plans with us or another provider.
-You could lose money by giving up any guarantees or benefits you might get from your other pension plans.
-There’s also no guarantee that you’ll get more as a result of transferring.
+Transferring may not be right for everyone – you’ll need to consider all the facts and decide if it’s right for you.
+You could lose valuable guarantees or benefits by transferring.
+There’s also no guarantee that you’ll get more as a result.

 Standard Life accepts no responsibility for information in external websites.
 These are provided for general information.